bleyerj/comet-fenicsx/tips/mark_facets.md

 # Marking facets with geometrical functions

-We provide here a utility function to tag some facets of a mesh by providing geometrical locator functions
+We provide here a utility function to tag some facets of a mesh by providing geometrical marker functions

 ```{code-cell} ipython3
 from mpi4py import MPI